vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 - `security_group` (type `LdapGroup`) - Any user member of this group will be authorized to fill in this form.
 - `timeout_date` (type `Date`) - If not null, this input item will wait until date and will continue workflow execution.

-Note that those parameters should match also the input parameters of the workflow.
+Note that those parameters should match the input parameters of the workflow to ensure proper typization.

 ##### Known Limitations for the Input Parameters